Skip to Main Content

 Hope Credit Union: Best for Southern region

-Overview: If you're looking for small business loans for minorities in Alabama, Arkansas, Louisiana, Mississippi or Tennessee, you should be aware of the Hope Small Business Loan Program.
-This program facilitates access to up to $250,000 in loans for businesses seeking to start, grow, or expand, aligning with Hope's mission to support sustainable enterprises that create jobs, benefit local communities, and improve infrastructure in underserved areas.
+Overview: The HOPE Business Loan Program facilitates access to up to $250,000 in loans for businesses seeking to start, grow, or expand.
+This aligns with Hope's mission to support sustainable enterprises that create jobs, benefit local communities, and improve infrastructure in underserved areas.
+The lender offers real estate loans, equipment loans, unsecured loans, shared secured loans, and vehicle loans.

 U.S. Bank: Best for personalized experience

-Overview: The Business Diversity Lending Program from U.S. Bank provides minority-owned businesses with up to $2.5 million with no origination fee.
+Overview: The Business Diversity Lending Program from U.S. Bank provides minority-owned businesses with up to $2.5 million, a hefty sum compared to most business loans.
 Loan options include term loans, lines of credit, owner-occupied commercial real estate and investment loans.

 Bankrate Insight